holochain/holochain/docs/specs/src/hwp_4_formal.md

 Note: Beyond Warrants, blocking can also theoretically be used by apps or agents for whatever reason the application logic or node owner may have to refuse to participate with a node.
 It allows for local, voluntary self-defense against whatever nodes someone might interpret as malicious, or simply ending communication with peers that are no longer relevant (e.g., a terminated employee).

-## Cross-DNA Composibility
+## Cross-DNA Composability

 Holochain is designed to be used to build micro-services that can be assembled into applications.
 We expect DNAs to be written that assume the existence of other long-running DNAs and make calls to them via the agency of a user having installed both DNAs on their node.
-The Capabilities security model described above makes sure this kind of calling is safe and can only happen when permisions to do so have been explicitly granted in a given context.
+The Capabilities security model described above makes sure this kind of calling is safe and can only happen when permissions to do so have been explicitly granted in a given context.
 The HDK `call` function provides an affordance to allow specification of the DNA by hash when making the call, so the Holochain node can make a zome call to that DNA and return the result to the calling node.

 ## Holochain Implementation